 These plastic items are prohibited from the Animal Kingdom for the safety of the park’s animals.

-1. Small coolers: As long as they’re smaller than 18" wide, 25" high and 37" deep, then you should be good to go.
+1. Small coolers: As long as they’re smaller than 18 inches wide, 25 inches high and 37 inches deep, then you should be good to go.

 2. Tripods: Selfie sticks might be banned from Disney parks but small tripods (like the ones that can fold up and fit into a backpack) are totally fine.